 These books aren’t necessarily just for those who are facing relationship problems, or even just romantic relationships.
 Perusing these books could help strengthen an already healthy relationship, and friendships as well.

-This book dives into what ails relationships, explains the psychology of love and gives you clarity on to how to inspect and tackle tricky love situations in our own unique ways, instead of being hung up on what should be.
+This book dives into what ails relationships, explains the psychology of love, and gives you clarity on how to inspect and tackle tricky love situations in our own unique ways, instead of being hung up on what should be.

 Related Reading: Sensible Tips For Conflict Resolution In A Relationship

-While you should definitely read it if your relationship is facing troubles, this is book is not limited to rocky relationships only.
+While you should definitely read it if your relationship is facing troubles, this book is not limited to rocky relationships only.
 This is also one of the best books to read to understand the foundations of a good relationship and will help you and your partner understand your relationship better.
+We strongly recommend it as one of the best relationship advice books that every couple should read together to connect with each other more mindfully.

 We’ve all heard of attachment.
-But did you know that there are different kinds of attachment and that they affect how you love someone?
-This book explains the rationale between anxious attachment, avoidant attachment, and secure attachment, and then delves into how each of these plays on our behavior in loving and romantic relationships.
-In other words, it addresses the question of how does your attachment affect relationships.
+But did you know that there are different kinds of attachment styles and that they affect how you love someone?
+This book explains the rationale between anxious attachment, avoidant attachment, disorganized attachment, and secure attachment, and then delves into how each of these plays on our behavior in loving and romantic relationships.
+In other words, it addresses the question of how your attachment style affects relationships.

 This is a great book on relationships that outlines the various worries we have about relationships, romantic or otherwise.
 If you’ve ever felt alone in your concerns, if you want to form better, more meaningful relationships, or if you’re simply interested in the psychology of love, this one’s for you.

 If you have unresolved emotions that are causing relationship roadblocks, take up this best relationship book.
-After all, all solutions begin with open and honest conversation.
+After all, all solutions begin with an open and honest conversation.
+We especially recommend this as one of the best relationship books for guys because having been told to toughen up right from their childhood, they often don’t learn to be in tune with their emotions.
+That causes them to act distant and withdrawn in their adult relationships too.

 If you’re tired of relationship books that are vague or packed with too much psycho-chatter, this is the book for you.
 Gottman gives us clear scientific strategies and resources as to what works in a marriage and what will cause them to break.
 In the end, it’s up to the reader to decide what course they should take.